mgao6767/mingze-gao/docs/posts/posts/garch-estimation.md

 ### Manual estimation

 Let's try do this manually to see how we can use maximum likelihood estimation (MLE) to estimate the parameters.

+!!! note
+    This code below is not optimized.
+See the discussion later and source code of [frds.algorithms.GARCHModel](https://frds.io/algorithms/garch/) for a better version.

 ```python
 from scipy.optimize import minimize